RobertYoung/Innovations-in-Software-Development---Vehicle-Sales/README.md

 THINGS TO DO:

-- ˜˜View table data˜˜
+- ~~View table data~~
 - ~~Search feature~~
-- Filter feature
-- About window
+- ~~Filter feature~~
+- ~~Display about window~~
-- Exit button from file menu
+- ~~Exit button from file menu~~
+- Design the about window (Student names, student numbers, fake address, fake contact inforation, brief description of how to use)
+- Add local time on top nav bar
+- Add logo
+- Add refresh button
+- Animations?
+- Top 3 cars on footer
+- Top 3 regions on footer
+- Total Orders p/year on footer
+- Percentage split over the years